 Applying for College

 Many colleges and universities use the Common Application for their admissions process (this should be confirmed by the student when considering a specific college or university).
-Click on the links below to read about the Common Application and be directed to the Common Application Website.
+Click on the link below to read about the Common Application and be directed to the Common Application Website.

 RETURN TO TOP